 Close×

-The Retail Score is teaming up with Ragtrader to share a first-of-its-kind Fashion Retail Index, revealing top-line performance metrics across the clothing, footwear and accessories industry.
+This is the latest instalment in a new partner series with The Retail Score, presenting a first-of-its-kind Fashion Retail Index that tracks top-line performance across the clothing, footwear and accessories industry.

 The series begins with a look at May 2026.